7 Huge Gaming Industry Trends 2021-2025

 Besides FF7 and Crash, the Resident Evil 2 and 3 remakes both sold well.

 Which is why developers are working double time to create new versions of classic games.

 For example, midway through last year, EA released a “remastered” version of the original Command & Conquer game.

 Screenshot that compares the original Command & Conquer game to the remastered version.

 And Nintendo has remastered and re-released the acclaimed RPG Xenoblade Chronicles as Xenoblade Chronicles: Definitive Edition.

 In 2021, we will see Prince of Persia rebooted with the Sands of Time title.

-And the 2001 RPG Gothic is also getting a remake.
+The 2001 cult classic RPG Gothic is also getting a remake.